 5 Benefits of Olive Oil for Hair, Skin & Body

-- Olive oil is rich in monounsaturated fatty acids especially oleic acid, a heart-healthy dietary fat, which also prevents free radical damage in the body.
+Olive oil is rich in monounsaturated fatty acids especially oleic acid, a heart-healthy dietary fat, which also prevents free radical damage in the body.

-- If your diet is rich with olive oil, it can help promote a more effective weight loss strategy.
-According to the USDA, 1 tablespoon of olive oil contains 14 grams of fat and no sugar, carbs or protein and comes to approximately 120 calories.
-This makes it an ideal oil to use in a balanced weight loss regimen.
-Nevertheless, olive oil should be consumed in moderation.
+According to the USDA, 1 tablespoon of olive oil contains 14 grams of fat and no sugar, carbs, or protein and comes to approximately 120 calories.

 Chef’s Planet Glass Oil Decanter and Cruet